-- New course focused on the development and consolidation of core numeracy skills - Content endorsed course (CEC) - Can be chosen alongside another maths course - Does not contribute to ATAR - Supports students to develop the core numeracy skills required to become active and successful participants in society.
+- New course focused on the development and consolidation of core numeracy skills - Content endorsed course (CEC) - Can be chosen alongside another maths course - Does not contribute to ATAR - skills required to become active and successful participants in society.
 This course offers students the opportunity to prepare for postschool options including employment or further training.